 Early wireframes & usability testing

-I asked the users to undertake ‘Task X’ digitally without any prior introduction to the interface.
-I began with many of the expected testing pleasantries: asking them to think out loud, assuring them that I was testing the design and not them, and letting them know that there are no wrong answers.
+I asked the users to undertake ‘Task X’ without any prior introduction to the interface.
+I began with a test script, asking them to think out loud, assuring them that I was testing the design and not them, and letting them know that there are no wrong answers.
 The prototype was not hot-spotted, so when the users interacted with the screens I would manually move them forward.

 A vision to MVP